CBIIT/nci-ctd2-dashboard/README.md

 	synonym.setDisplayName("Synonym 1");
 	dashboardDao.save(synonym);

+Normally, you don't have to worry about the `id` field.
+When an object is created via `DashboardFactory`, it has an id of `null`.
+When it gets persisted, the `id` field is updated with the automatically-generated value:

+	Synonym synonym = dashboardFactory.create(Synonym.class);
+	assert synonym.getId() == null;
+	dashboardDao.save(synonym);
+	assert synonym.getId() != null;

-or it can be used to acquire objects that are already in the database:
+`DashboardDao` can also be used to acquire objects that are already in the database:

 	// Grabs all compounds in the database
 	List<Compund> allCompounds = dashboardDao.findEntities(Compound.class);